-To open long positions on EURUSD, you need to:
+To open long positions on EUR/USD, you need:

-To open short positions on EUR/USD, you need to:
+To open short positions on EUR/USD, you need:

-Trading is carried out slightly above 30 and 50 moving averages, which indicates the likelihood of continued growth in the euro.
+Trading is carried out above 30 and 50 moving averages, which indicates continued growth in the euro in the short term.

-A breakout of the upper border of the indicator in the 1.1920 area will strengthen the demand for the euro.
-In case of a decline in the pair, intermediate support will be provided by the lower border of the indicator around 1.1880.
+In case the pair falls, support will be provided by the lower border of the indicator around 1.1780.

 Description of indicators